jxhou/ContentExplorer/design docs/DynamicContent.md

 CdkPortalOutlet directive can create a PortalHost on the element applied, and accept an instance of portal. cdkPortal directive can be applied to a ng-template, which then can be queried using @ViewChild to return an instance of TemplatePortal.
 cdkPortal/CdkPortalOutlet further abstracts template/component difference out, comparing with ngTemplateOutlet and ngComponentOutlet.

+### Dynamic component and injector:
+When dynamically create a angular component, sometimes we need to pass some data to the component.
+Customized injector for the component is one of ways to pass data over to the component via DI.
+The ComponentFactory.create(injector: Injector, ...) provides a way to pass a customized injector to the new component.
+Normally the host component will have the injector injected, and then create a child injector from the host parent injector with customized providers using:
+Injector.create(providers: StaticProvider[], parentInjector)

+All the other higher level api(s) such as ViewContainerRef, ngComponentOutlet, and PortalOutlet for dynamic component creation expose the injector option.
+Reference 8 shows an overlay example using customized injector to pass data to dynamic created component via DI in Portal/PortalOutlet environment.
+Material dialog uses the same method passing data to component shown in dialog window, I believe.

 ## **References**:
 1. [Angular CDK Portals](https://blog.angularindepth.com/angular-cdk-portals-b02f66dd020c)
 [code demo](https://stackblitz.com/edit/angular-material2-portal-tools?embed=1&file=app/services/tool-options.service.ts)